 On the second day of our the trek, we will continue through some of the most stunning landscapes the Salkantay Trail has to offer.
 This day is filled with extraordinary views, cultural insights, and a transition from the Andean highlands to the lush environment of the high Amazon.

 Our day will begin early, as your guide gently wakes you with a hot mug of coffee or tea, a perfect start to a day of hiking.
-Enjoy this warm beverage in the comfort of your sleeping bag before rising for breakfast.
+Enjoy this warm beverage in the comfort of your bed before rising for breakfast.

 Apacheta Pass.

 Then, our journey will take us on a 2-hour descent to Huayracmachay, where a hot lunch awaits.
-Following lunch, we will continue our descent for 3-hours towards the community of Challway.
+Following lunch, we will continue our descent for 3-hours towards the community of Collpapampa.
 During this part of the trek, the environment and vegetation will change drastically.
 As we move from the dry Andean highlands and into the humid climate of the high Amazon.
-This transition is marked by lush green valleys and spectacular waterfalls, a refreshing change that brings a new dimension to our trek.
-We’ll end the day at Lucmabamba, where our second campsite is located.
+Here, the second campsite awaits you!
+You can enjoy here a refreshing shower or a relaxed time in the sauna.

 Second day’s key highlights: